allenai/pesto/README.md

 Add saucelabs to the mix and things get even crazier.

 The goal of pesto is to make setting up and running integration tests as painless as possible.
-As if testing isn't easy, then no one will do it.

-**After Pesto:***
+**After Pesto:**

 ```shell
 npm install -g pesto